Table of Contents

-Like I mentioned before, I only shoot JPEG's, you could shoot both raw & jpeg and that's probably the smart thing to do, But I never touch the raw files.
-So I don't change colours later.
+Like I mentioned before, I only shoot JPEGs, you could shoot both Raw & JPEGs and that's probably the smart thing to do, But I never touch the raw files.
+So I don't change colour profiles later.
 Colour or the lack-there off is something that I consciously choose before I take the shot.

-But I will never take a shot in colour, and later just change to black and white, just because.
-Or be lazy and shoot raw because I can "fix it" later.
-And apply simulations later.
+But I will never take a shot in colour and then later just change to black and white, just because.
+Or be lazy and shoot in raw because I can "fix it" later by dragging a preset on my photographs.

-That would only prove that perhaps I was not intentional when I took the photo, I did not thought about it enough, didn't have a vision to capture what needed to be capture.
+That would only prove that perhaps I was not intentional when I took the photo, I did not think about it enough, and I didn't have a vision of what I wanted to capture or what needed to be captured.

-Think about colour, don't "fix" in post, don't use spend money on useless LUTS or presets and expect your photos to be what you wanted.
-You need to know what you want, and achieve it yourself.
+Think about colour, don't "fix" it in post, don't spend money on useless LUTS or presets and expect your photos to be what you wanted.
+You need to know what you want and achieve it yourself.

-That's the brief summary of the video, for the full piece, here's the video:
+That's the brief summary of the YouTube video, If you'd like it and want to watch the full piece, here's the video: